 The Conservation Stewardship Program (CSP) helps agricultural producers maintain and improve their existing conservation systems and adopt additional conservation activities to address priority resources concerns.
 Participants earn CSP payments for conservation performance - the higher the performance, the higher the payment.

 CSP taps into producers’ deep-rooted commitment to conservation.
 Participants voluntarily enroll in the program because it helps them enhance natural resources and improve their business operations - providing food, fiber, and energy.
-Participants enroll their entire agricultural operation in the program under a 5-year contract, with the option to renew for another 5 years.
+Participants enroll their entire agricultural operation in the program under a 5-year contract, with the option to apply to renew for another 5 years.
 NRCS helps producers maintain or improve the existing conservation activities on their operations and adopt new ones.
 The program offers greater incentives for producers who want to kick their conservation up a notch with bundles of enhancements with higher payment rates.

 Eligible lands include private and Tribal agricultural lands, cropland, grassland, pastureland, rangeland and nonindustrial private forest land.
 CSP is available to all producers, regardless of operation size or type of crops produced, in all 50 states, the District of Columbia and the Caribbean and Pacific Island areas.
 Applicants may include individuals, legal entities, joint operations or Indian tribes.

-Include all agricultural or private forest land in your operation that you will have effective control of for the 5 year term of the CSP contract.
+Include all agricultural or private forest land in your operation that you will have effective control of for the 5-year term of the CSP contract.

 Farm records must be established with the Farm Service Agency for these lands for your application to be evaluated meeting all HEL and Wetland conservation requirements.